 To be able to make a roux, you first need to understand what a roux actually is.

-A roux is essentially a mixture of some sort of fat and flour cooked together, so as to aid in thickening sauces and soups.
+A roux is essentially a mixture of fat and flour cooked together, which aids in thickening sauces and soups.

-But, of course, like all things to do with cooking, you can get a lot more complicated than that.
+Of course, like all things related to cooking, it can get a lot more complicated than that.

 While a simple roux is basically just fat and flour heated up, there are a variety of different variations, depending on what you want to do with it.

-For example, a lot of Cajun food requires making an incredibly dark roux, which most people see as burning it.
+For example, many Cajun foods require making an incredibly dark roux, which most people think of as burning.

 Something to keep in mind, though, is that the darker your roux gets, the less thickening power it has.